HOW TO BUILD A SMALL PROFITABLE BRAND WITH A MEANINGFUL PURPOSE

 A business that lacks a clear and robust purpose is a business that lacks a solid core; it might look shiny on the outside but still fragile on the inside.

-Oh wow, that was heavy talk, let’s tone down our language and simplify things.
+Oh wow, that was heavy talk.
+Let’s tone down our language and simplify things.

-For you to grasp the concept of a brand purpose, let’s do simple experimentation, shall we?
+To grasp the concept of a brand purpose, let’s do simple experimentation, shall we?